jrg-sierra/github-actions-lab/README.md

-# Github Actions Lab
+# Important Instructions

-This is a repo for practicing.
+This is a demo repository for practicing Git & GitHub.